Annytomica/Portfolio/README.md

 ![navbar small](assets/readme/readme_navbar_smallscreen.png)

-#### Hero banners
+#### Hero banner
 The original hero artwork created in MidJourney was designed to represent the interplay between neuroscience and AI development– the area of tech that Anny is aiming to become part of.
-See below.
+Original image below.
 ![original hero image](assets/readme/readme_hero_full.png)

 However, the image was quite wide and limited the possibilities for overlaying page titles.
-Therefore, the image was modified in Adobe Photoshop such that each page had a hero banner with different elements of the original artwork to provide a continuity of theme across pages but with increased capacity for functional page titles.
+Therefore, the image was modified in Adobe Photoshop such that each page had a hero image with different elements of the original artwork to provide a continuity of theme across pages but with increased capacity for functional page titles.

 The portfolio and contact pages have different hero images for small and large screens to avoid issues of page title crowding.